Relintai/pandemonium_engine_docs/community/contributing/pr_workflow.md

 as it enforces one commit per file and per modification, which quickly leads to PRs with an unreadable Git history (especially after peer review).

+See also:
-.. seealso:: The first sections of Git's "Book" are a good introduction to
+ The first sections of Git's "Book" are a good introduction to
              the tool's philosophy and the various commands you need to master in your daily workflow.
 You can read them online on the `Git SCM ( https://git-scm.com/book/en/v2 )`_ website.